Thailand struggles to cope with floods, PM wants unity

 "I'm really scared, I couldn't sleep last night.
 I heard the water would come.
 I didn't know what to do," said Sakor Byuanpanat, 54, in the Sai Mai district, whose home was knee-deep in water.

-Pracha Promnok, justice minister and head of the government crisis centre , said water had been released into canals and levels were stable, meaning central Bangkok would be spared the brunt of the floods.
+Pracha Promnok, justice minister and head of the government crisis center, said water had been released into canals and levels were stable, meaning central Bangkok would be spared the brunt of the floods.

 "I assure you Bangkok is 90 percent safe from flooding.
 But we need to monitor the remaining 10 percent," he told reporters on Thursday.